Madhubala11-09/BIOS_HARDWARE_TASKS/bomb_challenge_writeup_final.md

 2. Set break points at the lines of phase 1 and explode bomb
 3. disassemble phase_1
-4. Use the nexti command until you get to the strings_not_equal line We disas the strings_not_equal function and find that the rsi value is moved to rbp, then rbp is moved to rdi
+4. Use the nexti command until you get to the strings_not_equal line We disas the strings_not_equal function and find that the rsi value is moved to rbp, then rbp is moved to rdi, then the function string_length is called, where all registers values change.
-5. since in the before line we moved something(the value to compare eax)(it is a memory address) into esi, read the rsi register using the command x/s $rsi
+6. since in the before line we moved something(the value to compare eax)(it is a memory address) into esi, read the rsi register using the command x/s $rsi
-6. It gives a string called "I turned the moon into something I call a Death Star."
+7. It gives a string called "I turned the moon into something I call a Death Star."
-7. Now give run
+8. Now give run
-8. Then enter the string and put c for breakpoints
+9. Then enter the string and put c for breakpoints

 ### Final answer: I turned the moon into something I call a Death Star.